This is the story of how this Victorian sailing ship came to be sitting on dry land at the Ulster Transport Museum in Cultra.

 Road users must have been bemused at the sight of a 122-ton Victorian ship passing by them.
 Perhaps they took it as an elaborate April Fools’ Day joke as the move took place on Sunday 1st April 1979.

-Arriving at Cultra - The End of the Voyage
+Arriving at the museum - the end of the voyage

 The move into the museum’s grounds produced some extremely surreal scenes as the Victorian sailing ship passed over the railway bridge and moved along amongst the trees.

 In order to take the weight of the ship the bridge was strengthened in preparation for the move.

 At the end of her voyage by road Result was placed next to the Dalchoolin galleries at the Transport Museum.

 Her last voyage, albeit one extremely different to other ships and one that the men who built her in 1893 could have never imagined, was over.

 Result remains there to this day, displayed without her masts and rigging, for the public to see this remarkable survivor from the Victorian age of shipbuilding and the First World War.